-- (1) Manufacturing site is idle, and virtually all equipment has now been removed. - (2) Lease expires in September 2015.
-The Company has subleased this building through the end of the lease term. - (3) There are a total of seven buildings in Vancouver, Washington and one building in Ridgefield, Washington dedicated to the Company's dietary supplements business.
-All leases have an expiration date of December 2020, except for Ridgefield (March 2018) and one building in Vancouver (August 2017). - (4) Lease expires in April 2024, subject to two five-year extensions at the option of the Company. - (5) Lease expires in April 2022, subject to a break option in 2017. - (6) Lease expires in November 2015, subject to one four-year extension at the option of the Company. - (7) Lease consists of two suites (each approximately 125,000 sq. feet).
+- (1) Manufacturing site is idle, and virtually all equipment has now been removed. - (2) Land lease expires in March 2025. - (3) Lease expires in September 2015.
+The Company has subleased this building through the end of the lease term. - (4) There are a total of seven buildings in Vancouver, Washington and one building in Ridgefield, Washington dedicated to the Company's dietary supplements business.
+All leases have an expiration date of December 2020, except for Ridgefield (March 2018, subject to a 33-month extension at the option of the Company) and two buildings in Vancouver (August 2017, subject to a three-year extension at the option of the Company, and December 2015, respectively). - (5) Lease expires in April 2024, subject to two five-year extensions at the option of the Company. - (6) There are three buildings in Mason City, Iowa dedicated to the Company's animal nutrition business.
+One lease, for two buildings, has an expiration date of November 2019, subject to three five-year extensions at the option of the Company.
+The lease for the other building has an expiration date of November 2024, subject to two five- year extensions at the option of the Company. - (7) Lease expires in April 2022, subject to a break option in 2017. - (8) Lease expires in November 2015, subject to one four-year extension at the option of the Company. - (9) Lease consists of two suites (each approximately 125,000 sq. feet).
 One suite expires in May 2015 and the other in May 2016.
-The lease is subject to two five-year extensions at the option of the Company. - (8) Lease expires in September 2022, subject to two five-year extensions at the option of the Company. - (9) There are two leased warehouses in Folkestone, England.
+The lease is subject to two five-year extensions at the option of the Company. - (10) Lease expires in September 2022, subject to two five-year extensions at the option of the Company. - (11) There are two leased warehouses in Folkestone, England.
 One lease expires in March 2028, with break options every five years.
-The second lease expires in September 2014. - (10) Lease expires in November 2024, subject to a break option in December 2020.
+The second lease expires in April 2022, subject to a break option in April 2017. - (12) Lease expires in November 2024, subject to a break option in December 2020. - (13) Lease expires in June 2020, subject to a six-year extension at the option of the Company. - (14) We also lease offices in Brazil and China.